image of caduceus

 • If you are beginning a postgraduate training program in Texas or a rotation in Texas, your program coordinator or GME representative may have initiated a request for the waiver on your behalf.
 Please consult with your program coordinator or GME representative to determine if the request has been submitted.
 If they have not initiated the request, please ask them to contact our office at pit.application@tmb.state.tx.us for further instructions.

 • If you have applied and paid the application fee you can submit a request for a refund of the application fee.
-You will need to complete the Military Service Member Fee Waiver Request Formundefined undefined and return it with the required documentation (as outlined above) to initiate the request for a refund.
+You will need to complete the Military Service Member Fee Waiver Request Form and return it with the required documentation (as outlined above) to initiate the request for a refund.

 Please allow at least 14 business days for initial processing of all military fee waiver requests.
-We can only make your determination for qualification of the Military Fee Waiver (MFW) after all required information is received.
+We can only make a determination for qualification of the Military Fee Waiver (MFW) after all required information is received.
 It is up to each applicant to decide whether they would prefer to wait for the MFW determination prior to submitting their online application with no fee if they qualify for the MFW, or submit their online application first and, if they qualify for the MFW, request a refund after the MFW determination has been made.